WaterFutures/EPyT-Flow/README.md

 Note that [EPANET and EPANET-MSX sources](epyt_flow/EPANET/) are compiled and overwrite the binaries shipped by EPyT **IF** EPyT-Flow is installed on a Unix system and the *gcc* compiler is available.
-By this we not only aim to achieve a better performance of the simulations but also avoid any compatibility issues of pre-compiled binaries.
+By this, we not only aim to achieve a better performance of the simulations but also avoid any compatibility issues of pre-compiled binaries.

 #### Prerequisites for macOS users